drluckysibanda/drluckysibanda.github.io/_pages/about.md

 Teaching experience
 ------
-8 years of teaching in higher education
+8 years of teaching experience in higher education.